DataEngineeringDAD/DominicanRepublicPopulation-WebScrapping/README.md

 ## Data Used

 ### 1. GeoJSON File
-The **GeoJSON** file containing the geographic boundaries of the provinces was obtained from the National Geographic Institute of the Dominican Republic (IDERD), available on their [Geoportal](https://geoportal.iderd.gob.do/).
+The **GeoJSON** file containing the geographic boundaries of the provinces was obtained from [Cartography Vectors](https://cartographyvectors.com/map/1436-dominican-republic-with-regions).

 ### 2. DataFrame with Province Data
 The DataFrame contains the following fields: